 Historic center - The old town

-Goris is a town in the southern Syunik region of Armenia.
-Goris is located in the north-eastern part of the Syunik region, on the intersection of Yerevan-Artsakh and Yerevan-Meghri-Iran interstate highways.
+Goris is a town in the north-eastern part of the Syunik province, in the south of Armenia.
+Goris is located on the intersection of Yerevan-Artsakh and Yerevan-Meghri-Iran interstate highways.
 Located in the valley of the river Goris (Vararakn) it is 235 km away from the Armenia capital Yerevan and 67 km from the regional center Kapan.
 The town has an average elevation of 1398 metres above sea level.

 The most peculiar feature of Goris is the uniquely styled one-two storey houses, with stone fences and arched gates.
 Throughout its history Goris has accumulated a large number of cultural heritage monuments: worship and defence structures, administrative, private and public buildings.
 The most valuable part of it is the Old town and the historical core of current the town centre, where the unique architecture is harmoniously related to the surrounding natural and urban landscape.
 The late 19th and early 20th century constructions in the town are highly ranked among the most valuable urban development history objects in Armenia.